czyys/dustforceguide/README.md

 As you know clearing enemies with heavy attacks makes them spread dust on surfaces without spikes.
 The only things affecting the dust spread are position of the enemy and direction of your attack.
 Position of your character doesn't matter.

-As a sidenote, sideheavies don't spread dust on flat and sloped ceilings.
+As a sidenote, sideheavies don't spread dust on horizontal and sloped ceilings.

 ![28.webp](Resources/28.webp)